RovisLab/ROS-Nodes/Simulations/ReadMe.md

     If you use the tool on the real robot set the argument to <true>.It will start the data aquisition from the Kinect camera.<false> means that gazebo will start the plugin for data aquisition.

+~movement_type(string, default: "slow")

+    Type of movement of the robots.it can be either <slow>, which is good for the mapping tool, either <fast>, which is good for the navigation tool.

+~controller(string, default: "dwa")

+    The type of controller used by the navigation package to follow the global path.
+    Configuration available:
+  - dwa :Dynamic Window Approach:  Given a global plan to follow and a costmap, the local planner produces velocity commands to send to a mobile base.
+  - mpc :Model Predictive Control: Advanced method of process control that is used to control a process while satisfying a set of constraints.

 ~rviz_config(string, default: "one_pioneer_mapping")

     Configuration file loaded into RViz.Located into <pioneer_description>/RViz folder.